Architecture

 Server-based

 In the server-based architecture, the communication with Idem happens centrally from your backend.
-This means that game clients will connect to your backend and the backend will orchestrate them and send request to idem for them.
-In most cases, the game back is also taking care of hosting game servers.
+This means that game clients connect to your backend, which handles orchestration and communicates with Idem on their behalf.
+Typically, the game backend also manages game server hosting.
 The overall architecture looks like this:

 Server-based architecture